 - c.
 Each writer employed for a quiz and audience participation program series shall be guaranteed employment of not less than thirteen (13) consecutive weekly units; provided, however, that if such series is produced for initial broadcast in syndication, each writer shall be guaranteed not less than the number of weekly units which the Company is committed to produce if less than thirteen (13).
 As to series produced for initial broadcast on a network, the Company may reduce such guarantee only to the extent that such network reduces its commitment to the Company by reason of preemption, network force majeure and the like. - d.
-For a syndicated program series in production prior to August 8, 1988, the applicable minimum compensation shall be two-thirds (b) of the applicable minimum compensation in subparagraphs 4.a. and b. above.
+For a syndicated program series in production prior to August 8, 1988, the applicable minimum compensation shall be two-thirds (/3) of the applicable minimum compensation in subparagraphs 4.a. and b. above.
 For services on six (6) programs per weekly unit, the applicable minimum shall be increased by eighty percent (80%).
 For services on seven (7) programs per weekly unit, the minimum shall be increased by one hundred percent (100%).
-If any one (1) program per weekly unit is on a network, the network rates shall apply to the entire weekly unit. - e.
-For a program series which begins production on or after August 8, 1988, the applicable minimum compensation for the first fifty-two (52) weeks of production of such program series shall be two-thirds (b) of the applicable rates in subparagraphs 4.a. and b. above.
+If any one (1) program per weekly unit is on a network, the network rates shall apply to the entire weekly unit.

+e.
+For a program series which begins production on or after August 8, 1988, the applicable minimum compensation for the first fifty-two (52) weeks of production of such program series shall be two-thirds (2/3) of the applicable rates in subparagraphs 4.a. and b. above.
 For the second fifty-two (52) weeks of production of such program series, the applicable minimum compensation shall be five-sixths (5/6) of the applicable rates in subparagraphs 4.a. and b. above.
-Thereafter, the applicable minimum compensation for such program series shall be the applicable rates in subparagraphs 4.a. and b. above.
+Thereafter, the applicable minimum compensation for such program series shall be the applicable minimum compensation for such program series shall be the applicable minimum compensation for such program series shall be the applicable rates in subparagraphs 4.a. and b. above.